JulienBernardo2/Unix-Online-Server/INSTALL.md

   *This guide is meant to be done in Windows instead of Linux, therefore before completing any steps install gitbash so that Linux commands will be recognized in Windows*

-## VPS Installation guide with OVHCloud :goal_net:
+## VPS Installation guide with OVHCloud
-  Step 1 : Create an account on OVHCloud
+  1. Create an account on OVHCloud
-  Step 2 : Login to your account
+  2. Login to your account
-  Step 3 : Go to the Bare Metal Cloud tab and then navigate to virtual-private server Step 4 : You will see the different specs about your vps like the IP address Step 5 : The status should be running, and the distribution will be Debian 11
+  3. Go to the Bare Metal Cloud tab and then navigate to virtual-private server
+  4. You will see the different specs about your vps like the IP address
+  5. The status should be running, and the distribution will be Debian 11

 ## Connecting to the server